katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
 - Remember when I said it didn't matter that Holly had no ide when she started - not entirely true.
 - manual testor visited the page.
 Similar error was caught at deploy with Elm... still got merged in.
-- CODE: Keys file also good for copy.
-Anyone can edit, 1/2 way to cms - don't need the extra mapping layer
-- CODE: react vs Elm vs vue vs drupal i18n - json is hard to read, database is a comlpicated abstraction to keep in sync
-- Translation framework turned out to be a useful step on way to branding
-- CODE: Keys file also good for copy.
+- Keys file also good for copy.
 Anyone can edit, 1/2 way to cms - don't need the extra mapping layer
 - There will be bugs - but catching them at compile time is great

 +++